is it cyber security or cybersecurity

 - Protection of data and files held within the organisation, ensuring that only the appropriate individuals can have access to these files.

 - Monitor access, identifying any potential security breaches.
-Security breaches should be analysed to identify the vulnerability and rectified.
+Security breaches should be analyzed to identify vulnerability and rectified.

 - Ongoing security audits both internally and externally.
 Accurate network systems should be present to prevent attacks.
 In the case of an intrusion, network tools should detect these intrusions and follow an incident response protocol.